2i2c-org/infrastructure/docs/topic/jsonnet.md

 ## Import path when `deployer` renders `.jsonnet` files

-When the `deployer` renders `.jsonnet` files, it puts two directories in the import path of the command:
+When the `deployer` renders `.jsonnet` files, it puts the directory where the imported file is in the import path of the command.

-1. The directory where the `.jsonnet` file being rendered lives
-2. The directory, under `config/clusters` where the cluster containing the support chart or the hub being rendered lives.

 This allows us to read other config files (in [YAML](https://jsonnet.org/ref/stdlib.html#std-parseYaml) or [JSON](https://jsonnet.org/ref/stdlib.html#std-parseJson) form) from either of those directories and avoid repetition.

+## Injected external variables

+Two external variables (accessible via `std.extVar` in jsonnet files) are injected:

+1. `2I2C_VARS.CLUSTER_NAME` - Name of the cluster we are deploying.
+2. `2I2C_VARS.HUB_NAME` - Name of the hub we are deploying.
+Unset for support deploys.

+We want to keep this set of variables *super minimal*, to prevent right to replicate related issues.
+A community that wants to replicate our code should be able to convert the jsonnet files into YAML as a one time operation by supplying these, and be able to move away without issue.
+This is superior to the prior implementation, which allowed jsonnet files to read our `cluster.yaml` files for this information.

+## Debugging

-Each time the deployer renders `.jsonnet`, it will also print the exact command it is using for this rendering.
-That should also help you with debugging!
+Each time the deployer renders `.jsonnet`, it will print the exact command it is using for this rendering.
+That should help you with debugging!